 Graceland offers a number of federal loans.
-Some are based upon financial need as defined by the U.S. Department of Education, other loans are available without a demonstrated need.
-The major types of federal Title IV loans are:
+Some are based upon financial need as defined by the U.S. Department of Education, and other loans are available without a demonstrated need.
+The major types of federal Title IV loans are

 - The Federal Ford Direct Parent Loan for Students (PLUS Loan) provides funding for parents of dependent students.
 Parents may borrow the difference between the student's cost of education and all other financial assistance.
 A FAFSA application is not required for the PLUS.
 Payment and interest charges begin within 60 days after the full amount borrowed has been disbursed.
 The interest rate is variable and is adjusted each year on July 1 but will never be higher than nine percent.
 Payments may be deferred until six months after the student is no longer full time.

 In order to obtain these loans, certain steps must be followed.